 Step 8: Refuel

 When you're done, a staff member will help you stand and you'll be asked to spend 15 minutes in the canteen to rest up.
-Grab a seat and a drink or two to replenish your fluids, and let a staff member know if you feel dizzy, nauseous or otherwise unwell.
+Grab a seat and a drink or two to replenish your fluids, per the American Red Cross, and let a staff member know if you feel dizzy, nauseous or otherwise unwell.